ConnorDonegan/connordonegan.github.io/_posts/2025-02-10-spatial-plus.markdown

 ## Equivalent spatial regression

 <p>
 As mentioned above, pre-whitening is not used very much anymore, at least in spatial statistics.
 The primary reason is that computational improvements have made spatial regression a trivial thing to apply.
-The results are nearly the same as pre-whitening for bivariate regression, and of course a spatial regression is easily extended for multivariate analysis.
-Spatial regression models use the information in the data (\(W, x, y \)) to determine whether the SA-induced error is more likely positive or negative, and they effectively cut that error out of the estimate (see Donegan 2025 for details).
+The results are nearly the same as pre-whitening for bivariate regression&mdash;but of course a spatial regression model is easily extended for multivariate analysis, unlike pre-whitening.
+Spatial regression models use the information in the data (\(W, x, y \)) to determine whether the SA-induced error is more likely positive or negative.
+They effectively cut that error out of the estimate (see Donegan 2025 for details).
 </p>

 <p>
-Once again, we use the simultaneous spatial autoregression model with the form
+In our third Monte Carlo study, we follow the same procedure as previously for generating the data, but in the estimation step we use the simultaneous spatial autoregressive (SAR) model:

-$$y = \mu + (I - \rho \cdot W)^{-1} \epsilon,$$
+$$y = \alpha + \beta \cdot x + (I - \rho \cdot W)^{-1} \epsilon.$$

-where we have \(\mu = \alpha + \beta \cdot x \).
-Put differently,
-$$y = \mu + \rho \cdot W (y - \mu) + \epsilon.$$
-For any particular case, the estimates will be tend to be quite similar but not identical to pre-whitening; the two are the same in expectation.
-The results confirm this, and show that the spatial regression estimate is 'unbiased' and has standard errors that are honest.
-We are also completely unsurprised that the SAR model's RMSE is only 60% that of the OLS model.
-The results are clearly better than OLS and comparable to pre-whitening.
+The estimates from this model will be tend to be similar, but not identical, to pre-whitening; the two are at least the same in expectation.
 </p>

+The results show that the spatial regression estimate is 'unbiased' and it has standard errors that are honest.
+We are also completely unsurprised that the RMSE for the SAR model is only 60% that of the OLS model.
+The results are very similar to pre-whitening.

 <table border=1>
 <caption> Summary of Monte Carlo results, study 3: spatial autoregressive model. \(N=144\) observations on a \(12 \times 12 \) grid, \(\rho = 0.7\), \(\beta=0.5\), and \(M = 200\) Monte Carlo iterations.</caption>